will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 ## Abstract

-We propose a multi-chain, event-driven, push-based API optimized for wallet applications, leveraging the principle that a wallet's state should be a pure function of the blockchain state.
+We propose a multi-chain, event-driven, push-based API optimized for client applications, leveraging the principle that a client's state should be a pure function of the blockchain state.
 This approach eliminates polling strategies and aggregating views, enabling real-time synchronization with the blockchain as new blocks are appended.
-Our solution addresses key challenges in current wallet implementations, including rollback handling, address discovery and session management for serving stateful clients.
+Our solution addresses key challenges in current edge clients' implementations, including rollback handling, address discovery and session management for serving stateful clients.

 ## Motivation: why is this CIP necessary?